ai4os/ai4-docs/source/howtos/deploy/cloud.rst

 .. image:: /_static/images/im/configure_cloud.png

 After clicking on ``Submit``, the deployment will start.
-Then afther a few minutes, the VM will be deployed and the AI4EOSC module configured and you will be able to use it.
+Then after a few minutes, the VM will be deployed and the AI4EOSC module configured and you will be able to use it.

 .. image:: /_static/images/im/inf_list.png